lbl-rse/lbl-rse.github.io/README.md

 # Publishing

-Once you've made the changes you want locally, push the branch up to GitHub, create a PR, and request some reviews.
+Once you've made the changes you want locally, you can push the branch up to GitHub, create a Pull Request (PR), and request some reviews of the PR.

-Once the branch gets merged into `main`, a GitHub Actions workflow will automatically generate a production build of the website and deploy it to GitHub Pages.
+Once the branch eventually gets merged into `main`, a GitHub Actions workflow will automatically generate a production build of the website and deploy it to GitHub Pages.
 That GitHub Actions workflow is defined in the file, `.github/workflows.deploy.yaml`.